input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/usage-tutorial/issue-credential.md

 val signedCredential = credential.sign(masterKeyPair.privateKey)
 ```

-**Note:** These are the keys related to the DID generated in the previous section.
+**NOTE:** These are the keys related to the DID generated in the previous section.

 ## Issuing the credential